Calebio/Personal-Notes/Azure/az-500-notes.md

 **Security principle:** Explicitly validate trusted signals to allow or deny user access to resources, as part of a zero-trust access model.
 Signals to validate should include strong authentication of user account, behavioral analytics of user account, device trustworthiness, user or group membership, locations and so on.

+##Group Types

+- **Security:** Used to manage user and computer access to shared resources.
+Members of a security group can include users, devices, service principals, and other groups (also known as nested groups), which define access policy and permissions.
+Owners of a security group can include users and service principals.

+**Note**
+When nesting an existing security group to another security group, only members in the parent group will have access to shared resouces and applications.
+Nested group members don't have the same assigned membership as the parent group members.

+**Microsoft 365:** Provides collaboration opportunities by giving group members access to a shared mailbox, calendar, files, SharePoint sites, and more.
+This option also lets you give people outside of your organization access to the group.
+Members of a Microsoft 365 group can only include users.
+Owners of a Microsoft 365 group can include users and service principals.